-- Birth mother signs a Consent to Adoption three or more days after birth (the number of days vary, but there is almost always a waiting period of at least one day).
+- Birth mother signs a Consent to Adoption at least one day after birth (the number of days vary, but there is almost always a waiting period of at least one day).

-- Any potential birth fathers sign Consent to Adoption or Denial of Paternity within the time frames of state law.
+- If necessary, any potential birth fathers sign Consent to Adoption or Denial of Paternity within the time frames of state law.

-- Paperwork is filed with a court based on documents that have been signed requesting the court to terminate parental rights.
+- In most states, paperwork is filed with a court based on documents that have been signed requesting the court to terminate parental rights.
 In some states, the birth parents are required to appear in court and sign a consent in the presence of a judge.

-- Judge signs termination of parental rights order.
+- In most states, judge signs termination of parental rights order.

 - Paperwork is filed with a court to request the adoption of the child.